-PART A - to be completed by the applicant
+PAR PART A - to be completed by the applicant

 Full n ame of child

 Date of Birth

 Scho ol you are

 applying for Littletown Primary Academy

-Pleas e tick the box below w if you believe there is an exceptional social or medical need for your child to attend this
+Pleas Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this

 schoo ol.

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 16 or those of their parents.
-17
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.